Greg-R/qsd2/README.md

 Extra decoupling components were added to clean up the power supplies.
 This has been noted in a lower noise floor of the displayed spectrum.

+### Option for 3.3 or 5.0 Volts Biasing

+A zero ohm jumper is placed to select either 3.3 or 5.0 volt supply bias to the quadrature and demodulator devices.
+It is also necessary to change the instrumentation amplifier reference regulators depending on the the chosen bias voltage.
+Use 1.8 volt regulators with 3.3 volt bias, or a 2.5 volt regulator with 5.0 volt bias.

 ### Connectors

 The I/Q output connector is changed to surface mount.
 The RF SMA connectors are the same, or they can be changed to right-angle